-You can sign up for an HBO subscription through your cable provider, via streaming services, or directly at the source with HBO Now.
-However, the monthly cost of $14.99 means watching new episodes of Westworld could be a pricey venture.
+You can get an HBO subscription through your cable provider, via video streaming services, or directly at the source.
+However, the monthly cost of $14.99 means watching episodes of Lovecraft Country could be a pricey venture.

-Want to know how to get HBO for free instead?
-Then read on to see the places that offer an HBO free trial, free content, or HBO as an included perk.
+Want to know how to get HBO for free instead — or HBO Max, specifically?
+Then read on to see the places that offer an HBO free trial, free content, or HBO Max as an included perk.
 Plus, you'll learn everything you need to know to get started.

 Navigating Free HBO Trials

 It's a little complicated to hop from one HBO free trial to another while you try to keep up with your favorite shows.
 Before you sign up for any trial account, you should take these things into consideration:

 - You'll have to provide a credit card number.
 You'll need to cancel before the end of your trial period to avoid being charged.